 Online Bachelor of Science in Engineering in Electrical Engineering

-In this electrical engineering degree, you will develop engineering skills with a focus on the design of electric power systems, electronics, signal processing algorithms, antennas and semiconductor devices.
+In this Bachelor of Science in Engineering in electrical engineering, you'll develop engineering skills with a focus on the design of electric power systems, electronics, signal processing algorithms, antennas and semiconductor devices.
 You’ll be prepared for careers that pioneer new technologies in the energy sector, robotics, computing and beyond.

 Quick facts